Die Gstettensaga: The Rise of Echsenfriedl: Awards

 The film won Best Foreign Horror Feature at the 2014 Indie Gathering International Film Festival, won Best Hacker Feature at the 2014 PhutureCon Festival, won Best Foreign Cult Movie at the 2014 Fright Night Film Fest and won Best Narrative Feature at the Maker Film Festival.
 It was nominated for Best Feature at Colortape International Film Festival and Best Foreign Language Feature Film, Best Director of a Foreign Language Film and Best Soundtrack at the 2015 International Filmmaker Festival of World Cinema (London).
 Microfilmmaker Magazine awarded the movie an Award of Superiority (9.5/10).
 The Indie Fest awarded the movie an Award of Merit.
 The 2015 'DIY Film Festival' in Los Angeles awarded the film a 'honorable mention'.

+Related projects

+In June 2024, the interactive theater project "Die Transversale," directed by Johannes Grenzfurthner and directly related to the fictional world of the Gstettensaga, was performed in Hanover.